jelmerp/ghru_assembly/README.md

 Optional arguments include
   - `--depth_cutoff` argument.
 Downsample each sample to an approximate depth of the value supplied e.g 50 means downsample to 50x depth of coverage .
 If not specified no downsampling will occur
-  - `--no_careful` Turn off the default SPAdes careful option which improves assembly by mapping the reads back to the contigs
+  - `--careful` Turn on the SPAdes careful option which improves assembly by mapping the reads back to the contigs
   - `--minimum_scaffold_length` The minimum length of a scaffold to keep.
 Others will be filtered out.
 Default 500
   - `--minimum_scaffold_depth` The minimum depth of coverage a scaffold must have in order to be kept.
 Others will be filtered out.
 Default 3
   - `--confindr_db_path` The path to the confindr database.
 If not set assumes use of the Docker image where the path is '/home/bio/software_data/confindr_database'